-The Big Red Adventure from Core Design was eventually cancelled for the Amiga CD32 and nothing was ever heard of it, all they said was that it was never released was due to the dvindling Amiga market. (and i guess due to CORE Design left the Amiga market?).
+The Big Red Adventure from Core Design was eventually canceled for the Amiga CD32 and nothing was ever heard of it, all they said was that it was never released was due to the dwindling Amiga market. (and i guess due to CORE Design left the Amiga market?).

-A few years after that, a company called Ludomedia and an known Amiga hardware company called PowerComputing anounced that they was to resurrect this game and that it was set to be released for Amiga CD (yep, not CD32…).
+A few years after that, a company called Ludomedia and a known Amiga hardware company called PowerComputing announced that they were to resurrect this game and that it was set to be released for Amiga CD (yep, not CD32…).

-I bought it on release, but i never got around to play it, The Playstation kept me too busy so i forgot about most games on the Amiga except for the AAA ones that is.
+I bought it on release, but i never got around to play it, The Playstation kept me too busy so i forgot about most games on the Amiga except for the AAA ones.

-The game came in a boring black box and nothing told me that it was a game i would like and by then i had totally forgot about it being from Dynabyte, afterall the box said Ludomedia…
+The game came in a boring black box and nothing told me that it was a game i would like and by then i had totally forgotten about it being from Dynabyte after all the box said Ludomedia…

 It only took me a few minutes to notice how similar this game felt to something i had played before, the graphics and design was one of them yet i had never had the pleasure to play anything Russian before, well except for Tetris…